kshihabi/embertodo/README.md

 # embertodo

 This application is built using emberJS 2.18.
 It connects to a Laravel backend through Ember Data RESTAPI.
 The application allows the end user to add new todo items, delete them or mark them as complete.
+The laravel application is built using Laravel 5.2 and is added to my github account.

 ## Prerequisites